alan-turing-institute/xpandas/README.md

 `XSeries` is based on `pandas.Series` that can store objects of any type.
 For example you may want to store `pandas.Series` objects inside `XSeries`.
-`XSeries` can be visualised according to a schema
+`XSeries` can be visualised according to a schema.

 ![XSeries](/examples/imgs/XSeries.png)

 `XDataFrame` is based on `pandas.DataFrame` and can store set of `XSeries`.
 One can imagine a data set of a patients in hospital.
 There might be features like numbers (age, height, weight, etc.), categorical (gender, hair color, etc.), images (patients x-ray pictures), time series (heat beat over time), and any other.
 Using `XDataFrame` one can store all this information into one in memory 2d container.

 ![XDataFrame](/examples/imgs/XDataFrame.png)